 Lt.
 Vilix'Pran and his ever-growing brood of budlings were sometimes mentioned.
 Jake is even supposed to have baby-sat some, which involved keeping their wings untangled.

-The Steve Harvey Show makes many references to characters' family members that are never seen: Regina (has a brother who married a white woman and moved to Arizona), Steve (has a sister who is a dentist and whose dental school tuition was paid by Steve writing jingles, also has a brother who married a white woman), Ced (mother), Lovita (many, many family members named for products, but brother Duracell is most talked about along with her mother).
+The Steve Harvey Show: Makes many references to characters' family members that are never seen: Regina (has a brother who married a white woman and moved to Arizona), Steve (has a sister who is a dentist and whose dental school tuition was paid by Steve writing jingles, also has a brother who married a white woman), Ced (mother), Lovita (many, many family members named for products, but brother Duracell is most talked about along with her mother).

-The Golden Girls also makes references to never seen relatives: Dorothy (brother Phil who liked to cross-dress), Sophia (at least 4 other siblings), Rose (Charlie), Blanche (3 sons and their wives, grandmother.)
+Makes references to never seen relatives: Dorothy (brother Phil who liked to cross-dress), Sophia (at least 4 other siblings), Rose (Charlie), Blanche (3 sons and their wives, grandmother.)